 Be careful that this margin of frequencies when designing application products.

 6. Ceramic resonator

-When the ceramic resonator is used for the main clock, connect the ceramic resonator and the external circuit to pins XIN and XOUT at the shortest distance.
-Externally connect a damping resistor Rd depending on the oscillation frequency.
-A feedback resistor is built-in
+When the ceramic resonator/quartz-crystal oscillation is used for the main clock, connect the ceramic resonator and the external circuit to pins XIN and XOUT at the shortest distance.
+A feedback resistor is built-in.